Driving and NCT tests suspended as Minister looks to extend validity

 Shane Ross and the Road Safety Authority RSA) confirmed on Saturday that the National Driver Licence Service (NDLS), the National Car Testing Service (NCT), as well as the Commercial Vehicle Testing System are suspended until further notice.
 Photograph: iStock

-The Minister for Transport is looking at measurses to extend the validity of driver licences and NCT certificates as he announced the suspension of services.
+The Minister for Transport is looking at measures to extend the validity of driver licences and NCT certificates as he announced the suspension of services.

 Shane Ross and the Road Safety Authority RSA) confirmed on Saturday that the National Driver Licence Service (NDLS), the National Car Testing Service (NCT), as well as the Commercial Vehicle Testing System are suspended until further notice with immediate effect.